raquo/scala-dom-types/README.md

 A far as I know, encoding such constraints as Scala types would be very hard, if possible at all.

 This is not to say that we are content with the level of type safety we currently have in _Scala DOM Types_.
-Improvements are welcome as long as they provide significantly more value than burden to the users of this library.
+Improvements are welcome as long as they provide significantly more value than burden to users of this library.
 This kind of thing is often subjective, so I suggest you open an issue for discussion first.

 #### Flexibility